Yoga for Mental Health Theory & Evidence in Practice

 While yoga alone has demonstrated improvements in mental health for anxiety and depressive symptoms and increasing well-being (Pascoe & Bauer, 2015), from a psychotherapeutic perspective, using yoga and other movement practices to train present moment awareness enhances the natural benefits of yoga but applies them intentionally for clinical benefit.
 The yoga postures that are trained and demonstrate in this class are those that are found effective and are presented in a way that increases present moment awareness process engagement—mindful movement—to better serve even clients otherwise resistant to mindfulness practices, those looking for novel ways to expand their practice, or clients who struggle to sit still or notice their experience.
 Along with yoga, more formal mindfulness training and increases in self-compassion all serve to foster connection with the present moment and ultimately long-term improvements in living a meaningful life.

-In this masterclass, you will be given the tools to not only integrate varied present moment awareness practices into your sessions, but also conceptually understand them so that you can incorporate these new skills into the work you’re already doing in a way that feels fluid and natural.
+In this online course, you will be given the tools to not only integrate varied present moment awareness practices into your sessions, but also conceptually understand them so that you can incorporate these new skills into the work you’re already doing in a way that feels fluid and natural.